andreaswolf/lifter/README.md

     This command will apply the steps you specified in your `lifter.php` in the order in which they appear in the file.

     Each step will lead to a separate Git commit.
+    By default, Lifter will prefix the commit message with `(lifter)` to make its work easier to spot in the history.

+    To change this prefix, call `$config->withCommitMessagePrefix('my prefix:');`.
+To get rid of the prefix, pass an empty string.

 ## Contributing